frozzare/isodev/README.md

 # Isodev
-Vagrant machine for PHP development.
+Vagrant machine for PHP development with HHVM installed.
 The operating system is Ubuntu 14.04.
 A custom dashboard is available at [http://iso.dev](http://iso.dev) with all tools and all other domains will go to web directory.

 ![Isodev Dashboard](http://public.forsmo.me/github/isodev.png)